August Macke Biography | Oil Paintings

 1-3-1887 Meschede, GER - 9-26-1914 Champagne, FRABack to Artist IndexView Artists Paintings

-In 1904 August Robert Ludwig Macke father died and in that year August Macke enrolled at the Kunstakademie in Düsseldorf at the age of 17.
+In 1904 August Macke father died and in that year August Macke enrolled at the Kunstakademie in Düsseldorf at the age of seventeen.
 In April 1905 Macke traveled with Walter Gerhardt, his future brother in law, to northern Italy and Florence.
-In July 1906 he traveled to the Netherlands, Belgium, then to London, where he visited the city’s museums and the same year he broke off his studies at the academy.
-In 1907 August August Macke traveled to Paris, where he saw the oil paintings of the Impressionists, which fascinated and influenced him.
+In July 1906 he traveled to the Netherlands, Belgium, then to London, where he visited the city’s museums and the same year he broke off his studies at the Academy.
+In 1907 August Macke traveled to Paris, where he saw the oil paintings of the Impressionists, which fascinated and influenced him.
 Back in Germany he went to Berlin and attended the art school of Lovis Corinth for a short time.
 After doing his military service for one year as a volunteer in 1908, the artist married, now in Bonn, Elisabeth Gerhardt.

 In 1909 August Macke got acquainted with Franz Marc in Munich, with whom he would be friends for the rest of his life and with whom he established Der Blaue Reiter (The Blue Rider) the following year.
-His early impressionist style developed into a use of strong, sunlit color applied in painterly facets of light.
+His early Impressionist style developed into a use of strong, sunlit color applied in painterly facets of light.
 His preferred subject matter remained urban scenes of shopping and leisure.
 With their colorful and spacious, two-dimensional forms August Macke's works from that time displayed clearly the influence of the painting of Henri Matisse and Franz Marc.
 In 1912 they both journeyed to Paris, where they discovered Cubism and the work of Delaunay.

-Art Movement: Expressionism
+Art Movement: Expressionism.

-Traveled: Italy, France, Italy, Netherlands, Tunisia, Belgium
+He Traveled To Italy, France, Italy, Netherlands, Tunisia, Belgium.